kentcdodds/old-kentcdodds.com/content/blog/understanding-reacts-key-prop/index.md

 date: '2019-11-11'
 author: 'Kent C. Dodds'
 description:
-  '_They key prop is a mechanism for controlling component instances._'
+  '_The key prop is a mechanism for controlling component instances._'
 categories:
   - 'react'
 keywords: